Delete inactive Plugins and Themes using WPCLI - Delete inactive WordPress Plugins and Themes using WPCLI

 This small script uses a for loop to delete one post ID at a time, it will go through the database and list all media files uploaded in the provided data range that are not used inside posts.
 Change the date range according to your needs.

-Reinstall all WordPress plugins using WP-CLI
+Reset WordPress user password using WP-CLI